 Representation in complex personal injury claims

 Jasmine Daya & Co. is one of Canada’s leading personal injury law firms, and regularly represent clients in complex personal injury matters.
-Our lawyers have over 115 years of cumulative experience litigating serious injury cases, with a depth of knowledge that can give you an advantage in your claim.

 We offer a Free Consultation for new clients, so you can get honest, straightforward advice about your legal options.
 Contact our office to make an appointment at 416-967-9100 or online.